fraunhoferhhi/neural-deferred-shading/README.md

 ### Bounding Box (--input_bbox)

 Another input to our pipeline is a bounding box of the scene.
 The bounding box is described by a single text file, which contains a numpy-readable array of size 2x3.
-The first row has the xyz coordinates of the minimum point and the second row those of the maximum point.
+The first row has the world space coordinates of the minimum point and the second row those of the maximum point.

 For example, if the bounding box is a cube with side length 2 centered at (0, 0, 0), then `bbox.txt` would simply contain
 ```bash